ialbluwi/psut-data-structures/exercises/list_exercises.md

 int List::get_max() const
 {
     if (is_empty())
-        throw "Error: Attempting to get the max in an empty list";
+        throw string("ERROR: Attempting to get the max in an empty list");

     Node* max_node = head;
     for (Node* curr = head->next; curr != nullptr; curr = curr->next)